graphistry/cu-cat/README.rst

 ===========

 `cu_cat` is an end-to-end gpu Python library that encodes categorical variables into machine-learnable numerics.
-It is a cuda accelerated port of what was dirty_cat, now rebranded as `skrub <https://github.com/skrub-data/skrub>`_
+It is a CUDA accelerated port of what was dirty_cat, now rebranded as `skrub <https://github.com/skrub-data/skrub>`_

 What can `cu_cat` do?
 ------------------------